kenaniah/sequel-active_record/README.md

 ## To Do

- - [ ] Write unit tests for `:last`
  - [ ] CircleCI

 ## Contributing

 Bug reports and pull requests are certainly welcome at https://github.com/kenaniah/sequel-active_record.

-I would like to grow a community around this gem, with
+I'm hoping to build a community around this gem, and am currently looking for maintainers who are interested in driving this project forward :-)